Want to see dentists and services near you?

 A dentist in a white coat discusses an X-ray with a smiling patient in a dental chair.
 The patient, wrapped in a dental bib, looks attentive as they engage in conversation.

-A dental implant starts with a post placed in your jaw, where your natural root used to be.
+This implant dentistry procedure starts with a titanium post placed into the jawbone, where your natural root used to be.
 After healing, a custom tooth is added on top.
 It doesn’t shift, doesn’t come out, and doesn’t rely on other teeth to stay in place.
-For many people, that’s what makes the difference—not just the look, but the freedom to eat, speak, and smile with ease again.
+For many people, that’s what makes the difference: not just the look, but the freedom to eat, speak, and smile with ease again.

-• You want something that won’t move or slide
+• you want replacement teeth that won’t move or slide;

-• Your gums are healthy and your bone can support it
+• your teeth and gums are healthy and your bone can support it;

-• You want to leave the teeth next to it alone
+• you want to leave the teeth next to the missing tooth alone;

-Dentists often suggest implants when bridges aren’t the right fit—especially if keeping the rest of your smile untouched is a priority.
+Dentists often recommend implants when bridges aren’t the right fit, especially if keeping the rest of your smile untouched is a priority.

 An illustration of a dental implant procedure, featuring a pink gum model with a silver implant and a white dental crown positioned above it.
 The image highlights dental restoration techniques for missing teeth.